Telogen effluvium

 How can telogen effluvium be treated?

-There is normally no treatment required for telogen effluvium as the hair will start growing back once the trigger is removed.
-Medication does not speed up this process.
+There is normally no treatment required for telogen effluvium as the hair will naturally start to grow back.
+Taking medication does not speed up the process of hair regrowth.

 What if the scalp starts to become visible because of thinning of the hair?